csariyildiz/csariyildiz.github.io/_posts/2023-06-01-textbooks.md

 * Extra:
 *  "Head First Design Patterns, Freeman and Freeman, O'Reilly, 2004

+## Advanced Programming
+* Java, How to Program, 6th Edition (Prentice-Hall) by Deitel and Deitel
+* Ekstra:
+* The Java Programming Language, 3rd Edition (Addison-Wesley) by Ken Arnold, James Gosling, David Holmes

+## KURUMSAL JAVA
+* Beginning Java?
+EE 6 Platform with GlassFish?
+3: From Novice to Professional, 2009
+* Ekstra:
+* The Java EE 6 Tutorial, 2010

 ## Formal Languages and Automata
 * An Introduction to Formal Languages and Automata, Peter Linz, Jones and Barrlett Publishers, 4.
 Edition, 2006.
  Ekstra: